steelwheels/KiwiScript/KiwiLibrary/Document/Class/File.md

 |access-type  |String |"r" for read, "w" to write new file . and "w+" to write to append.|

 ### Return value
-If the opening the file is succeeded, the *FileObject* object is returned.
+If the opening the file is succeeded, the *File* object is returned.
 The file-object is built-in object.
 It can be accessed by following methods.
 On the other hand, when the opening file is failed, the return value will be nil.

 ## `type` property
 Type property has following constant values to present type of the file.